Ranjit-Singh-786/Dynamic_AI_ChatBot/README.md

 # fully customizable Dynamic chatbot from scratch.

- Aim :- Develope an AI-powered chatbot with exceptional flexibility and robustness, enabling easy customization of its behavior to meet diverse requirements with minimal effort.
+ Aim :- Develope an AI-powered chatbot with exceptional flexibility and robustness, enabling easy customization of its behavior to meet diverse requirements with minimal effort, utilize the power of natural language processing.

 ## Description
 <ul>